 the information here will be useful to someone someday...

-I did not have a power adaptor for this computer so I built one using a suitable
+I did not have a power adaptor for this computer so I built using a DIN connector

 I found the power connector pinout in the Atari 8 bit FAQ: